jmyers7/jmyers7.github.io/_posts/geom-primer/2023-01-18-geom-primer2.md

 (x^1(p),x^2(p),x^3(p)) = (-2, 3, 0).
 \end{equation}

-With respect to the local parametrization $\phi$, we also talked about the associated tangent basis
+With respect to the local parametrization $\phi$, we also talked about the associated coordinate basis

 \begin{equation}
 \label{tan-basis-eqn}